nxtwave/angular-lazyload/README.md

 ```
 ## Feature Modules

 The main application module requires the primary feature module.
-Now the feature module must require
+Now each feature module must require
 each component and supporting script of the module.

 ### Home Feature Module